How education and nutrition could help at-risk children in rural China

 A groundbreaking study by University of Chicago scholars could have a profound impact on the lives and futures of children in poverty-stricken communities of rural China.

-As part of the Rural Education and Child Health project (ChinaREACH), Heckman and fellow UChicago scholars worked with the China Development Research Foundation to collect data on child health, development and home environment.
+As part of the Rural Education and Child Health project (ChinaREACH), Heckman and fellow UChicago scholars partnered with the China Development Research Foundation to collect data on child health, development and home environment.
 They found children who received both nutritional and educational interventions showed significant advances in language skills, as well as social and emotional development.

 “We found a very substantive impact on their language development, even among fairly young children,” said Heckman, the Henry Schultz Distinguished Service Professor in Economics and the College and Director of the Center for the Economics of Human Development, whose groundbreaking work on the benefits of early childhood education has helped shaped the field.

-In early analysis of the results, the language skill distribution for treated children shows first order stochastic dominance over those of untreated children, according to Jin Zhou, a UChicago postdoctoral fellow who worked with Heckman on the program.
+In early analysis of the results, the language skill distribution for treated children shows first order stochastic dominance over those of untreated children, according to Jin Zhou, a UChicago postdoctoral fellow who worked with Heckman on the study.
 “This means treated children have significantly better performance than untreated children, which is an outcome that is not easy to achieve.”

 “These are aspects that we know are important to a child’s long-term trajectory,” Heckman said.
 “Early spoken language is a precursor and predictor of later life development.”